State Highway 15 (New Zealand): Former SH 15

-The first designation of SH 15 was declared in 1997; however it had its highway status revoked in 2003.
-SH 15 was 4.5 km long and connected SH 1 with Port Whangarei.
-The highway started at a junction with SH 1 in the suburb of Raumanga, and ran along Rewa Rewa Road, Kioreroa Road and Port Road before terminating at the entrance to Port Whangarei.
-The route had its highway status revoked in December 2003, as part of the closure of Port Whangarei to commercial shipping and the opening of Northport at Marsden Point.
+The first designation of SH 15 was declared in 1997, but its highway status was revoked in 2003.
+SH 15 was 4.5 km long and connected SH 1 with Port Whangārei.
+The highway started at a junction with SH 1 in the suburb of Raumanga, and ran along Rewa Rewa Road, Kioreroa Road and Port Road before terminating at the entrance to Port Whangārei.
+The route had its highway status revoked in December 2003, as part of the closure of Port Whangārei to commercial shipping and the opening of Northport at Marsden Point.
 Six months later, in June 2004, SH 15A was gazetted to provide a highway link to the new port facilities at Marsden Point.

 Former SH 15A

 SH 15A was a former state highway which is now part of the southeastern spur of SH 15 connecting SH 1 near Ruakaka to Marsden Point.
 For many years 15A was a peculiarity since there wasn't any corresponding SH 15.
-This is because the original SH 15, which used to connect SH 1 with the former site of Port Whangarei, had its highway designation revoked in December 2003.
+This is because the original SH 15, which used to connect SH 1 with the former site of Port Whangārei, had its highway designation revoked in December 2003.
 SH 15A was created six months later, in June 2004, to provide a highway connection to the new site of the port at Marsden Point.